BYD Seal Review: Price, range & boot space

 Interior quality is exceptional, with an impressive mix of materials and high-grade finishes.

-It feels more special inside than a Hyundai Ioniq 6, thanks in part to the bold design choices – BYD says its cabin was inspired by the ocean, which is an interesting take on car interiors.
+It feels more special inside than a Hyundai Ioniq 6, thanks in part to the bold design choices: BYD says the Seal's cabin was inspired by the ocean, which is an interesting take on car interiors.

 The BYD Seal features leather seats (with intricate stitching detail) as standard, while double-glazed windows in the front improve refinement and add to the feeling of quality.

-There’s no doubt that the BYD Seal is a premium product.
+There’s no doubt that the BYD Seal feels like a premium product.

 The BYD Seal's infotainment screen is a chunky 15.6-inch display with a magic trick: it can rotate at the touch of a button.